RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/stability.md

 are deployed on the same cluster.

-The successful use of this strategy involves first creating a priority class with a very large priority value:
+The successful use of this strategy involves first creating a priority class with a high value:

 ```yaml
 apiVersion: scheduling.k8s.io/v1